bas080/mache/README.md

 ### Installation and Update

 Often tools like leiningen and nvm require a bash script to be sourced.
 One can simply use mache to not just install but also update these regularly.
+See the periodic backup example.

 ### Optimization